fireundubh/modsmith/README.md

 ## Configuration

-`app.conf` needs to be edited. `Path` should be set to the root path of the game.
+`modsmith.conf` needs to be edited. `Path` should be set to the root path of the game.

 ### Example
 ```